Dementia research: now and in the future

 While there may be several treatments available to slow the progression of dementias and alleviate symptoms, there still is no cure.
 Despite strong research, we still don’t have the knowledge we require about the causes behind neuronal cell death in the brain.
 More fundamental research is required to obtain a better understanding of the disease progression and develop effective treatments.

 For a long time, Alzheimer's research focused on removing the characteristic protein deposits in the brain or preventing them from occurring in the first place.
 Researchers may have succeeded in reducing the protein as a result, but this has yet to be found to lead to any major improvements in cognitive abilities.
 Aducanumab is such a drug, approved for use in the USA in June 2021.
 The drug works by removing the amyloid plaques characteristic of Alzheimer's in the brain.
 The drug has not been approved for use in Europe as its effectiveness is yet to be proven beyond doubt.
 The effectiveness of other drugs such as gantenerumab, which also works to counter plaque in the brains of Alzheimer’s patients, is currently being tested in clinical trials.
-Timing plays a crucial role in the treatment of Alzheimer's and other types of dementia: The sooner you can intervene in the disease progression, the stronger the effect you can hope to have.
+Timing plays a crucial role in the treatment of Alzheimer's and other types of dementia: The sooner you can intervene in the disease progression, the stronger the effect you can hope to have

 In the course of 2022, various other clinical trials were discontinued due to insufficient efficacy.
 At the end of November 2022, there was finally positive news to report: the pharmaceutical companies Eisai and Biogen presented the results of their study with the monoclonal antibody Lecanemab.
 Lecanemab also reduces amyloid deposits in the brain.
 However, this agent was shown to slow cognitive decline in patients with mild cognitive impairment.
 However, even this active ingredient can only delay the progression of Alzheimer's disease, but not stop it.
 In January 2023, the U.S. Food and Drug Administration FDA approved a fast-track approval for lecanemab.
 On July 6, 2023, the FDA definitively approved lecanemab as the first Alzheimer's drug in the United States.
 Lecanemab combats not only the symptoms but also the cause of Alzheimer's disease.
 This approval is a major step forward in Alzheimer's research and gives Alzheimer's patients new perspectives.
-However, the cost of the new drug is quite high, with a list price of 26,500 dollars in the USA.
+However, the cost of the new drug who called Leqembi is quite high, with a list price of 26,500 dollars in the USA.

 On September 25, 2023, the Japanese regulatory agency became the second regulatory agency, after the FDA in the U.S., to approve lecanemab for the treatment of early-stage Alzheimer's disease.